Pedestrian Traffic Monitor

 Cities lack the information and tools to identify where pedestrians are present, where network bottlenecks occur, or where attractive features can be found.
 This makes informed pedestrian policies difficult to achieve and also hinders effective urban development choices and good management.

 Developers and designers have no means of quickly and quantitatively evaluating or monitoring the quality and accessibility of walking infrastructure within the current design process.
 The Pedestrian Traffic Monitor offers assistance.
 Want to know more?
-Read this article.
+Read here more about the CVS Congres.

 Insight into pedestrians and the pedestrian network